open-mmlab/mmtracking/docs/tutorials/config_mot.md

             style='pytorch'),  # The style of backbone, 'pytorch' means that stride 2 layers are in 3x3 conv, 'caffe' means stride 2 layers are in 1x1 convs. neck=dict(type='GlobalAveragePooling', kernel_size=(8, 4), stride=1),  # The config of the neck of the ReID model.
-Generally it is a global average pooling module. head=dict(  # The config of the head of the ReID model. type='LinearReIDHead',  # The nead of the classification head num_fcs=1,  # Number of the fully-connected layers in the head in_channels=2048,  # The number of the input channels fc_channels=1024,  # The number of channels of fc layers
+Generally it is a global average pooling module. head=dict(  # The config of the head of the ReID model. type='LinearReIDHead',  # The type of the classification head num_fcs=1,  # Number of the fully-connected layers in the head in_channels=2048,  # The number of the input channels fc_channels=1024,  # The number of channels of fc layers